dvelton/dm-chess/src/prd.md

 - **Potential Obstacles**: Complex chess rules (en passant, castling, promotion)
 - **Edge Case Handling**: Clear visual indicators for special moves
 - **Technical Constraints**: ASCII representation limitations for complex states
+- **Move History Replay**: Ensuring accurate recreation of board states when replaying moves

 ## Implementation Considerations
-- **Scalability Needs**: Potential for game history tracking
+- **Scalability Needs**: Potential for advanced game analytics and export options
-- **Testing Focus**: Verify all chess rules are correctly implemented
+- **Testing Focus**: Verify all chess rules and move history functionality
+- **Critical Questions**:
-- **Critical Questions**: How to handle game continuation if ASCII is accidentally modified?
+  - How to handle game continuation if ASCII is accidentally modified?
+  - How to ensure move history accurately recreates previous game states?

 ## Reflection
 - This approach uniquely balances visual appeal with practical text-based sharing
-- We've assumed users have basic chess knowledge - should consider adding help
-- Adding minimal animations for piece movement would make the experience exceptional
+- Unicode chess symbols provide a more intuitive visual representation while remaining text-based
+- Move history feature enhances the gaming experience by allowing players to review and learn from previous moves
+- The combination of visual board with move review creates a more complete chess experience